Dhoni, Kohli for scheduling favour: Butcher rues England’s ‘missed’ chance

 “You have leverage for the first time ever: you have something that they need, that they want," Butcher said.
 "Obviously, the BCCI will lose a lot of money if they don’t get the (Indian T20 League) in the window.
 You also have the extraordinary spectacle of the (Indian T20 League) being finished at the behest or because of English cricket.
 And you use that lever in order to get something you desperately need.
 So I think there’s an opportunity missed.

-“I don’t know how realistic it [getting Indian players for The Hundred] would have been, but unless you dangle that Damocles over their throat, you are never going to know.
+“I don’t know how realistic it [getting Indian players for the 100-ball League] would have been, but unless you dangle that Damocles over their throat, you are never going to know.
 If you say ‘Okay, we understand there’s a bit of a buy-in to it, and we understand and we want to help you and get the (Indian T20 League) done, however, this is the cost, this is what we want in return’.
 And if the BCCI says ‘No, we’ll rearrange it somewhere else’, it’s fine.
 You have nothing ventured, nothing gained.”

 Play fantasy cricket with SportsAdda.
 Create your team, track your progress and win prizes.
 Start here.